GM.png

 The security team face an upstream team dependency causing misalignment with Spire's launch and risking server-side persistence delivery.
 I pushed the idea of saving data locally and design a returning user flow.
 Spire shippped with client-side persistence while server-side caught up.

-Fallback entry point — a temporary registration bridge designed while upstream team dependencies were resolved.
+Designed a temporary fallback entry point registration bridge while upstream team dependencies were resolved.

 Results